 What closing piece of productivity time management gem do you have for me?
 No pressure.

 Gem?
 I think the first thing I think about is to know yourself.
 Know yourself just like you helped me with the time slot for my writing.
 It’s not eight to nine AM.
-So, knowing myself, where I struggle is in external accountability, not saying no. So, I think it starts with self-awareness.
+So, knowing that I struggle is in external accountability, not saying no. So, I think it starts with self-awareness.

 Well, Judy, we very much appreciate your time.
 Judy Dang from Avid at Work, which I believe is also evidentwork.com